Sexual Abuse

 What is the Certificate of Sexual Offenses

-The certificate of sexual offenses is an accrediting document issued by the Ministry of Justice that informs about the record or not of criminal record for sexual offenses.
-This record is compiled in the Central Registry of Sexual Offenders, created by the Royal Decree of December 11, which collects the sentences and security measures imposed on convicted persons, as well as their DNA genetic profile and identity data.
+The certificate of sexual offenses is an accrediting document issued by the Ministry of Justice that informs about the record or not of the criminal record for sexual crimes.
+This record is compiled in the Central Registry of Sexual Offenders, created by the Royal Decree of December 11.
+It collects convicted persons’ sentences, security measures, DNA genetic profiles, and identity data.

-The Registry includes all citizens convicted in a final sentence for crimes against sexual freedom, regardless of the age of the victim, which includes crimes of sexual abuse and aggression, child pornography or trafficking in human beings for the purpose of sexual exploitation.
-The objective of the registry is to prevent and protect minors against sexual abuse and exploitation.
-In this way, it is intended to prevent those convicted of these sexual crimes from working in jobs that involve regular contact with minors, as well as to facilitate the identification of perpetrators of crimes against sexual freedom and indemnity.
+The Registry includes all citizens convicted in a final sentence for crimes against sexual freedom, regardless of the victim’s age, which includes crimes of sexual abuse and aggression, child pornography, or trafficking in human beings for sexual exploitation.
+The objective of the Registry is to prevent and protect minors against sexual abuse and exploitation.
+In this way, it is intended to discourage those convicted of these sexual crimes from working in jobs that involve regular contact with minors and to facilitate the identification of perpetrators of crimes against sexual freedom and indemnity.

 The Register adapts to Spanish law article 37 of the Council of Europe Convention for the Protection of Children against Sexual Exploitation and Sexual Abuse of October 25, 2007.
 The Register came into force on February 29, 2016, two months after the official publication in the Official State Gazette of the Royal Decree regulating it.
-The data in the Register can only be accessed by the Public Prosecutor’s Office, the Judicial Police and the Courts and Tribunals, solely within the framework of the exercise of their competences.
-Public entities for the protection of minors and foreign judicial or police authorities may also request data from the Register in connection with police or judicial investigations, in accordance with the provisions of international treaties in force.
+The data in the Register can only be accessed by the Public Prosecutor’s Office, the Judicial Police, and the Courts and Tribunals, solely within the framework of exercising their competencies.
+Public entities for the protection of minors and foreign judicial or police authorities may also request data from the Register concerning police or judicial investigations under the provisions of international treaties in force.

 Negative Certificate of Sexual Offenses

 The Central Register of Convicted Persons and the Central Criminal Register of Minors are obliged to send to the Central Register of Sex Offenders the information on criminal records: sentences and security measures imposed by final judgment for sexual offenses.
-The information collected in the Registry includes both convictions imposed in Spain and those handed down in other countries.
-Convictions prior to the date of entry into force of the Decree creating the Registry (February 29, 2016), will be forwarded to the Registry automatically in the state in which they are found.
-Normally, the non-Spanish convictions most likely to appear in the Register will be those from European Union and Council of Europe states.
+The data collected in the Registry includes both convictions imposed in Spain and those handed down in other countries.
+Before the date of entry into force of the Decree creating the Registry (February 29, 2016), convictions will be forwarded to the Registry automatically in the state where they are found.
+Typically, the non-Spanish convictions most likely to appear in the Register will be those from the European Union and Council of Europe states.

-The validity of the certificate is permanent, lasts without ceasing to be valid and does not expire, since no specific expiration date is foreseen in the regulation.
+The certificate’s validity is permanent, lasts without ceasing to be valid, and does not expire since no specific expiration date is foreseen in the regulation.
 According to the Data Protection Agency, it will only be necessary to renew the certificate if new circumstances come to light that could cause the content of the certificate to change.
 In this case, the company or the Administration could demand the renewal.

 How to request a Certificate of Sexual Offenses

-Those who wish to exercise trades, professions, volunteer work or activities that involve regular contact with minors must apply for a certificate that proves that they do not have a record of sexual offenses.
+Those who wish to exercise trades, professions, volunteer work, or activities involving regular contact with minors must apply for a certificate proving they do not have a record of sexual offenses.

-Regular work with minors is defined as work that by its nature and essence involves frequent interaction with minors.
-However, it is not necessary to request a certificate when the work is oriented to the general public and not exclusively directed to minors, even though minors may be among this public.
+Regular work with minors is defined as work that, by its nature and essence, involves frequent interaction with children.
+However, requesting a certificate is unnecessary when the work is oriented to the general public and not exclusively directed to minors, even though minors may be among this public.

 The request to obtain the certificate certifying not having committed criminal offenses of a sexual nature can be made by the following means:

-• By Internet in the electronic headquarters of the Ministry of Justice.
-The procedure can be carried out by means of electronic ID, electronic signature or digital certificate.
+- By Internet in the electronic headquarters of the Ministry of Justice.
+The procedure can be done through electronic ID, electronic signature, or digital certificate.
 You can download the application form.

 Where to request the Certificate of Sexual Offenses in person

-The certificate can be requested in person at the Territorial Offices of the Ministry of Justice, at the territorial registries of the Autonomous Communities and at the subdelegations of the Government ofç the Provinces.
+The certificate can be ordered in person at the Territorial Offices of the Ministry of Justice, at the territorial registries of the Autonomous Communities, and the subdelegations of the Government of the Provinces.